 But I want to spare you all that stuff so you can concentrate on the glories of Paris rather than the indignities that we citizens of the state must suffer under a regime that seeks to oppress the masses of the working people, who pay exorbitant prices for mobile phone service (and scallions…but that’s another story), who under the guise of state-run socialism are actually in cahoots with the only two other service providers that France Telecom will allow them to compete with themselves (yes…you read that right) so that we can pay 35 centimes a minute to make a call.

 I don’t know what one has to do with the other, but thanks for letting me vent.
 Oh, after I left their office I stepped a big mess on the sidewalk…the first time in three years.

 However I’d like to stay focused, if I can, and talk about the Chez Panisse Almond Tart.

-Speaking of nice people, on to a justly-famous recipe; one that’s anything but BAD.
+Speaking of nice people, on to a justly-famous recipe.
 It comes from Lindsey Shere who was the executive pastry chef and co-owner of Chez Panisse since its inception.
-Her Almond Tart was the most infamous dessert at Chez Panisse for decades until too many customers apparently had a hard time eating it with a fork, so off the menu it went.
+Her Almond Tart was the most famous dessert at Chez Panisse for decades until too many customers apparently had a hard time eating it with a fork, so off the menu it went.

 When I started in the pastry department at Chez Panisse, it would take me hours to get the dough pressed into pans properly and considered bringing them home with me since I was so lame at it.
 Unlike other pastry doughs, this one is soft and needs to be pressed into the pans: it’s quite sticky and too challenging to roll.
 To make a long story short, I eventually mastered it, smushing the dough just-right into the tart ring, which I can now do in 30 seconds flat.